Australian Car Brands

 Ford Australia Logo

 The Australian division of Ford Motor Company, known as Ford Australia, was opened in 1925.
 In the early years, it produced Canadian models from parts shipped into the country from overseas.
 An example of such transportation is the Tin Lizzie, which became the first “world” car.
-However, the division gained great fame thanks to the Falcon model, which was produced in Australia from 1960 to 2016.
-At the end of 2016, Ford decided to finally shut down the production of cars on the continent.
+However, the division gained great fame thanks to the Falcon model, produced in Australia from 1960 to 2016.
+At the end of 2016, Ford finally decided to shut down the production of cars on the continent.

 Toyota Australia